istor-repairs.co.uk

 That's it for now.
 I'll be back and add all the faults I've forgotten about today, next time I encounter them :-)

-Alternatively I'm happy to give email advice to anyone wanting it, but not telephone advice.
-I had to stop that years ago when the weight of calls grew too great.
+I'm happy to leave this site up as reference for owners and other repair technicians, and to give email advice to anyone wanting it, but not telephone advice.
+I had to stop that years ago when the weight of calls grew too great!

 For my main site, check out www.miketheboilerman.com